The Kashmir Conflict-

 ignorance – into sectarian dominated fear – into sectarian hatred – finally

-into conflict and violence, ready for a stage-manage political drama to be
+into conflict and violence, ready for a stage-managed political drama to unfold.

 Congress itself so that natural reflection of the society should be portrayed

-as Hindu-Muslim conflict, leaving no room for third opinion.
+as Hindu-Muslim conflict, leaving no room for a third opinion.
 The CPI, too, in

 my opinion was the handy works of Empire administration were included, if not